slurmulon/virtual-web-dev/README.md

  - Pointing a developer's local virtual machine to an external environment should only require changing an environment variable (i.e. `NODE_ENV='staging'`)

- - A mirror of production should be used by developers when debugging or testing production issues.
+ - A **mirror of production** should be used by developers when debugging or testing production issues.
 This **prevents any accidental changes** from taking place on production itself.

 ### Entities

-This follwing list describes the conceptual entities involved in VWD that allow you to properly adhere to the constraints outlined above.
+This follwing list describes the conceptual entities involved in VWD that allow you to properly adhere to the concepts outlined above.

 Under each entity is a list of known tools that can be used to create them.
 The lists of tools should be considered non-exhaustive and purely suggestive.
 A more detailed list of available technology can be found towards the end of this document.

- - Version-controlled virtual machine image(s)
+ - Version-controlled virtual developer ecosystem

-   * **Purpose**: All developers share and use this VM to develop so that environment parity is at its highest
+   * **Purpose**: All developers share and use this collection of VMs to develop so that environment parity is at its highest
    * **Tools**: Vagrant, Puppet, Chef, Docker, Terraform

  - Mock API server